Chamber celebrates its business stars at 70th Anniversary Gala

 Alexander First Nations own business award went to Nolan Arcand of Spearpoint Construction.

-Other nominees listed in the program but not identified by their nomination category included Capital Vision Care, Premium Food Services, McLeod Creek Timber Framing, Alexander First Nation, Sturgeon County, Kalco Farms, Atlas Premium Home Development, Morinville Bottle Depot, and Higher Grounds Espresso Bar.
+Other nominees listed in the program but not identified by their nomination category included Elysha’s Cleaning Services, Capital Vision Care, Premium Food Services, McLeod Creek Timber Framing, Alexander First Nation, Sturgeon County, Kalco Farms, Atlas Premium Home Development, Morinville Bottle Depot, and Higher Grounds Espresso Bar.

 Over the next week, the Morinville News will have profile videos on tonight’s winners published online daily from Sunday through Thursday.